 - LED Headlamp is not the most fashionable piece of equipment but if you ever tried to setup an RV in the dark you know you will wear whatever gear you need to in order to see what you are doing … no matter how ridiculous it makes you look!
 These are great for providing a very focused light.

 - LED Camping Lantern is great for lighting up an overall area and can be easily hung from hooks and tree branches etc.

 - Rechargeable Camping Work Lights are some of the best lights to flood a larger area around your campsite.
 These have super bright LED work lights and operate off of built-in rechargeable lithium batteries.

 You also want to do as much set-up as possible before you leave your driveway … like make your beds … and don’t forget RV mattresses are usually not full residential sizes so be sure to get the right sheets!

-The most common size is a short queen that requires an RV Mattress Short Queen Sheet Set but it is really easy for RV beginners to make the mistake of not knowing the actual size of their mattress.
+The most common size is a short queen that requires an RV Mattress Short Queen Sheet Set but it is really easy for new RVers to make the mistake of not knowing the actual size of their mattress.